 3. The Odin Project

-Erik Trautman started The Odin Project in 2013 and currently sponsored by Thinkful.
+Erik Trautman started The Odin Project in 2013 and is currently sponsored by Thinkful.
 The site links you to a wealth of other helpful resources.
 The Odin Project is open source and free for everyone.
 The site has a full-stack course curriculum designed for absolute beginners, but the modules get complex with time.

 The Odin project is entirely text-based but has no online console to code right on the browser.
 The site outlines a road map that you can follow to succeed, and you need a plan to succeed too.
 The user has less control over the curriculum and does not include any native Integrated Development Environment (IDE), videos, and podcasts.
-The platform has tests, exercises, and website building project at the end of the course.
+The platform has tests, exercises, and website building projects at the end of the course.
 It offers achievement badges as an incentive to continue coding.

 - Start with The Odin Project.
 It is one of the best options for laying a strong foundation for aspiring freelance web designers in Dubai.
 You can then join the FreeCodeCamp to take advantage of the community support and build the projects.